mrkraimer/asynRecordProposal/_sources/asynRecord.rst.txt

 where

 channelProcess
-    The channelProcess that is issuing the process request.
+    The ChannelProcess that is issuing the process request.

 channelProcessRequester
-    The channelProcessRequester that called channelProcess.
+    The ChannelProcessRequester that called channelProcess.

 block
     *true* means to call the requester only after process completes.